Faculty AND EXECUTIVE MANAGEMENT WAGE REDUCTIONS FAQS for HR Professionals

 Yes, if an individual becomes subject to the temporary pay reduction after September 1, 2020, they will incur the salary reduction effective the date of change for as long as it applies.

-A reduction calculator has been developed to assist units in determining the temporary reduction.
+Reduction calculators have been developed to assist units in determining the temporary reduction.
+View those calculators here.
 If you have additional questions or need further assistance, please contact MSU HR.

 Faculty and academic staff salaries that are at the salary minimum of their rank will be subject to the reduction.
 However, if as a result of the reduction the faculty or academic staff member’s salary is below $50,000.00 the reduction will cap is $50,000.00.